obsei/obsei/README.md

 [![Introductory and demo video](https://img.youtube.com/vi/GTF-Hy96gvY/2.jpg)](https://www.youtube.com/watch?v=GTF-Hy96gvY)

 Check demo at [![](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/obsei/obsei-demo) or at [Demo Link](https://share.streamlit.io/obsei/obsei/sample-ui/ui.py)

-(**Note**: Due to rate limit sometime Streamlit demo might not work, hence please use docker image locally.)
+(**Note**: Sometimes the Streamlit demo might not work due to rate limiting, use the docker image (locally) in such cases.)

 To test locally, just run

 ```
 docker run -d --name obesi-ui -p 8501:8501 obsei/obsei-ui-demo

 # You can find the UI at http://localhost:8501
 ```

-**To run Obsei workflow easily using GitHub Actions (no signups and cloud hosting require), refer [repo](https://github.com/obsei/demo-workflow-action) for more information.**
+**To run Obsei workflow easily using GitHub Actions (no sign ups and cloud hosting required), refer to this [repo](https://github.com/obsei/demo-workflow-action)**.

 ## Documentation

-For detailed installation instructions, usages and example refer [documentation](https://obsei.github.io/obsei/).
+For detailed installation instructions, usages and examples, refer to our [documentation](https://obsei.github.io/obsei/).

 ## Support and Release Matrix